Aeneas137/Python-textured-sphere-no-geometry/README.md

 This RGB packing can be removed from the Python code and better optimized.
 It's just sort of ignored for now which is inefficient.
 TEX_SIZE should be passable but code must be cleaned up first.

+There's a problem with the textures not lining up at the wrap point.
+This is due to sloppy float-int truncation that needs attention.
+It did not do this in the C++ code.
+But in the interest of making this code more useful, the integer packing should not be used.

 Contributions requested!
 It would be fun to see what the community can do to improve this code.
 I will be the first to admit this Python code needs work.